ttoino/feup-cpm-proj1/readme.md

 - [x] Cancel cafeteria order
 - [x] Generate QR code to confirm purchase on the terminal
 - [x] Check my cafeteria orders that are still available to be used
-- [x] Check my cafeteria orders history receipt
+- [x] Check my cafeteria orders history and receipts

 <div align="center">